vatpac-technology/sops/docs/terminal/canberra.md

 ### CB ADC
 #### Auto Release
-'Next' coordination is **not** required to CB TCU for aircraft that are:
+'Next' coordination is **not** required from CB ADC for aircraft that are:
   a) Departing from a runway nominated on the ATIS; and
   b) Assigned the standard assignable level; and
   c) Assigned a **Procedural** SID